taurusilver7/canva-code/README.md

 Create a CodeEditor component with a mac-style header & react-simple-code-editor component.

-Setup a global state with zustand
+Setup a global state with zustand.
+Create initial vales for the code-snippet user preferences in the store &

 ## Deploy